How to Convert a Hyper-V VHD or VHDX Disk File to a VMware VMDK File

 Windows getting devices ready

-For Windows 11 users, you may get a prompt saying your PIN is no longer available due to a change in the security settings on this device.
-This is because Windows has detected new (virtual) hardware.
-You can then sign in with your Microsoft account and reset your PIN to get back into Windows.
+For Windows 11 users, you might encounter a prompt stating that your PIN is no longer available due to a recent change in the security settings on the device.

 your PIN is no longer available due to a change in the security settings on this device